Medicaid transformation bill takes smoother second committee step in N.C. House

-The latest Republican attempt at launching the state’s Medicaid transformation initiative had a much smoother second committee step Tuesday.
+The latest Republican attempt at launching the state’s Medicaid transformation initiative had a much smoother step before a N.C.
+House committee Tuesday in Raleigh.

-A day after a contentious debate in the House Appropriations committee, Senate Bill 808 received the recommendation of House Finance after little debate.
+A day after a contentious debate in the House Appropriations Committee, Senate Bill 808 received the recommendation of the House Finance Committee after little debate.

 The next step is uncertain.
-Typically, the bill would go to Rules and Operations, but it was placed Monday onto Tuesday's floor calendar before being removed to Finance.
+Typically, the bill would go to Rules and Operations Committee, but it was moved to Tuesday’s floor calendar before being moved to Finance Committee.

 The potential of $18 million in monthly penalty payments could prove to be an obstacle to the passage of SB808 for several House Democrats.

-The state Department of Health and Human Services would be required to make those payments if the initiative isn’t launched by July 1, 2021.
+The N.C.
+Department of Health and Human Services would be required to make those payments if the initiative isn’t underway by July 1, 2021.
 The launch date is being delayed from Jan.
 1, 2021, in the bill.

 The previous Medicaid transformation startup funding effort, contained in House Bill 555, was vetoed Aug.
-30 by Democratic Gov. Roy Cooper.
-Cooper made that decision in large part because it did not contain any Medicaid expansion language for potentially 450,000 to 650,000 North Carolinians.
+30 by Democratic Gov. Roy Cooper, in large part because the bill did not contain any Medicaid expansion language for potentially 450,000 to 650,000 North Carolinians.

 Likewise, SB808 lacks Medicaid expansion language.